-Wireless carriers have been hyping the next generation cellular technology, 5G, for years but the reality of it is certain to start rolling out this year.
-Wireless networks are always evolving, but this is more than a cellular upgrade.
-5G not only increases speeds but offers enhancements in latency, vastly improving responsiveness that opens new capabilities in wireless technology such as offing a replacement for traditional home internet service, a boost to self-driving cars, and new possibilities for the internet of things (IoT).
+Wireless carriers have been hyping the next-generation cellular technology of 5G for years but the reality of it is certain to start rolling out this year.
+Wireless networks are always evolving. but this is more than a cellular upgrade.
+5G not only increases speeds but offers enhancements in latency.
+This vastly improves responsiveness, which opens up new capabilities in wireless technology, such as offing a replacement for traditional home internet service, a boost to self-driving cars, and new possibilities for the Internet of Things (IoT).

 Key market trends driving 5G technology adoption

-Demand is increasing for gigabyte-per-second mobile device performance that dramatically changes how people work and interact in the cloud.
+The demand is for gigabyte-per-second mobile device performance that dramatically changes how people work and interact in the cloud.
 5G is expected to deliver significantly enhanced performance compared to 4G LTE.
 This includes infinite connectivity, higher bandwidth, lower latency, increased reliability, and faster mobility.
 The following key technologies are driving the performance requirements:

 - Self-driving cars and mission-critical virtual healthcare services that require ultra-reliable, high-bandwidth, and low-latency communications.